KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WasteCollectionWuerzburg by mercredo](https://github.com/mercredo/MMM-WasteCollectionWuerzburg)

-1. An error occurred while getting information from 'package.json': Error: Invalid version: "0.8"
-2. Typo: Found `Magic Mirror` in file `Readme.md`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `Readme.md`: Replace it with `MagicMirror²`.
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+3. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-WatchDog by MichMich](https://github.com/MichMich/MMM-WatchDog)